Liam Wright

-Liam Wright (born 6 November 1997) is an Australian rugby union player.
+Liam Wright (born 6 November 1997) is an Australian rugby union player currently playing for the Ospreys in the United Rugby Championship (URC).
 He has most recently played for the Queensland Reds in the Super Rugby, being the teams co-captain alongside Tate McDermott.
 He also played for in the National Rugby Championship (NRC).
 His usual position is flanker.
-He has also captained Australia in international rugby, receiving the honour under coach Joe Schmidt for the Wallabies' 2024 Test series against Wales and Georgia.
+He has also captained Australia in one international Test match, receiving the honour under coach Joe Schmidt for the Wallabies' 2024 Test series against Wales.